pcengines/apu2-documentation/docs/theory-of-operation.md

 - **Disable serial console and enable with S1 button**

-  To `Disable` serial console type `t` in Payload menu.
+  To `Disable` serial console type `t` in payload menu.
 If it is disabled no data will be displayed in serial output.
 After changing state to `Disabled` restoring console can be done only via S1 button.

   Watch [video](https://asciinema.org/a/240951) showing how to disable serial console with payload menu option and then enable it with S1 button.